rchavers/urbackup-clone-btrfs/README.md

 ### FAQ:
 #### Why create this, why not simply use program x, y or z?
 I tried several other btrfs clone/backup/copy programs, but none of them worked exactly how I wanted.
 Most requrired a snapshot at the main btrfs filesystem level.
 That is to say, I would have needed to keep a snapshot of /mnt/backups/urbackup/.
-Then, you need to clone that snapshot.
-This approach is *Much* easier than writing this script.
-However, if that snapshot was removed, I would no longer be able to keep my offiste disks in sync without start over from scratch.
-With 40TB of data, that takes a really long time!
-As my backups grow, that snapshot needs to stay around and the storage deltas from that snapshot can't easily be released without starting a new copy.
+Then, you need to send/receive using that snapshot.
+The snapshot approach would be *Much* easier than writing this script.
+However, there is one big negative consequence: you must always keep at least one common snapshot between original location and backup.
+When you lose the last common snapshot you must restart with a full copy.
+Ouch, that would take a really long time!
+Also, as my backups continue grow, that snapshot needs to stay around and the storage deltas from that snapshot can't be released until all offsite copies have a new common snapshot.
-#### How does this program solve the snapshot issue above?
+#### How does this program solve the snapshot issue mentioned above?
 urbackup-clone-btrfs.py does not need a urbackup main subvolume snapshot to work.
 It simply re-creates the file structure and keeps the source and destination in sync using the original parent/child relationship information as defined by the btrfs subvolume list command.
-It will iterate through each subvolume and check if a valid copy already exists, if not, call btrfs send and recieve.
+It will iterate through each subvolume and check if a valid copy already exists, if not, use btrfs send and recieve to create one.
+An offsite disk can be missing without having a common snapshot, simply bring the offsite disk back and anything new is copied over.
+Simply use --delete-strays to remove any extraneous subvolumes on the destination that have been removed from the source.